guimauveb/guimauveB/README.md

 I share projects and what I'm currently working on.

-- 🔭 I’m currently working on various projects.
+- 🔭 I’m currently working on a C compiler Haskell implementation
-- 🌱 I’m currently learning Haskell.
 - 👬 I’m looking to collaborate on C++ / web applications projects.
 - 📫 How to reach me: contact@guimauve.io